 PUBLIC OPINION SURVEY CENTER

-The Loras Public Opinion Survey Center was established in spring 2014 by an anonymous donor as part of the college’s $75 million capital campaign, Inspiring Lives and Leadership: the Loras Legacy.
-Through the Center, the Loras College Poll will be conducted several times each year with surveys focused on elections, as well as other political and social issues of interest.
-The Iowa Presidential Caucuses will be a regular focus of the center.
+The Loras Public Opinion Survey Center was established in spring 2014 by an anonymous donor as part of the College’s $100 million capital campaign, Inspiring Lives and Leadership: the Loras Legacy.
+Through the Center, the Loras College Poll can conduct surveys focused on elections, as well as other political and social issues of interest.
+The Iowa Presidential Caucuses are be a regular focus of the center.
 As part of the Survey Center, students are involved in all aspects of the research process.

 Loras College students work with the survey research team to develop questions, analyze and interpret the data, and assist with sharing the final results with local, regional and national media.
-The Loras College Poll is overseen by Christopher Budzisz, Ph.D., associate professor of political science, and Matt Rissler, Ph.D., professor of mathematics.
-In addition, Republican campaign consultant, Steve Grubbs, and Democrat campaign consultant, Dave Heller, provide consulting and feedback on script development and methodology
+The Loras College Poll is overseen by Christopher Budzisz, Ph.D., associate professor of political science.

 Christopher Budzisz, Ph.D.